Change Country

 Share This

+There are many items to consider when planning a U.S. expansion including tax obligations, site selection and funding for your U.S. subsidiary.
 Many start-up companies in the U.S. owned by foreign entities have trouble getting external funding in the early stages of growth.
 It is typical for these foreign-owned businesses to receive funding support from a parent company that will use a combination of equity and debt.
-It is important to understand the differences between equity vs. debt since the classification will have a direct tax impact on the tax returns of the U.S. company.
+If you are considering expanding to the U.S. and opening a foreign-owned subsidiary, it is important to understand the key differences between equity vs. debt since the classification will have a direct tax impact on the tax returns of the U.S. company.

 Equity vs. Debt